iTwin/appui/CONTRIBUTING.md

-# Contributing to iTwin.js
+# Contributing to AppUI

-Welcome, and thank you for your interest in contributing to iTwin.js!
+Welcome, and thank you for your interest in contributing to AppUI!

 There are many ways to contribute.
 The goal of this document is to provide a high-level overview of how you can get involved.